BIRD OF THE WEEK: 8/1/2014

 HABITAT: Humid lowland forests of southeast Brazil, Paraguay, and northeast Argentina

-Like most tanagers, including Western Tanager, our Bird of the Week is an animated work of art.
+Like most tanagers, including the Gilt-edged Tanager, our Bird of the Week is an animated work of art.
 Featuring swaths of turquoise, yellow-orange, lime green, violet, and black, the male Green-headed Tanager brightens forests as well as orchards and parks.

 Although this tanager is widely distributed within its Atlantic Forest range, this habitat is threatened by deforestation, and only about eight percent of the original habitat remains.
 Green-headed Tanagers share the Atlantic Forest with the critically endangered Stresemann's Bristlefront, threatened Banded Cotinga, and more common Brazilian Tanager.